A silhouette of refuge tower on the Pilgrim's Way in Lindisfarne.

 About

-My work is often made with the participation of people who have a lived experience of displacement and of seeking sanctuary.
-These participatory projects explore ecological and social issues through communal experiences within rural landscapes and examine issues such as the importance of access to nature and green spaces and how a sense of homelessness – of not belonging – is produced through exclusion.
+Henna’s recent projects have been created in collaboration with people who have lived experience of forced displacement and of seeking refuge.
+These co-creative projects have explored ecological and social issues through communal experiences within rural landscapes and examined issues such the importance of access to nature and green spaces and how a sense of homelessness – of not belonging – is produced through exclusion.
+At the heart of these projects is an idea of radical hospitality, care, mutual aid and a sense of humanity as an interdependent part of a larger planetary web of life in which we all (human and the other-than-human) can flourish and live well.

 website by Arto Polus